 In 1928 the children’s hospital moved to its present site.
 In 1936 the Royal Infirmary moved again to its present site and the Northern Hotel was built in 1938.
 The Bon Accord swimming pool was built in 1940.
 During the Second World War Aberdeen did not suffer as much as some British cities.
 Nevertheless, 178 people were killed by the German bombing.

 In the late 20th century Aberdeen continued to expand.
 In the 1950s and 1960s thousands of new council, houses were built in estates at Mastrick, Cornhill, Northfield, Stockethill, Tillydrone, and Hazlehead.
 Blocks of flats were built as well as houses.

 Moreover, the centre of the city was redeveloped in the 1960s.
 St Nicholas House was built in 1967.
-In the late 1960s, Aberdeen harbour was modernized.
-The Fish Market was built in 1982.
-Telford Dock was built in 1994.
+The Fish Market opened in 1982.
+Telford Dock was rebuilt in 1994.

 However, there was another outbreak of typhoid in Aberdeen in 1964 but this time there was only one death.
 Aberdeen was a much healthier city in the 20th century.

 In the late 20th century amenities in Aberdeen continued to improve.
-The Trinity Centre opened in 1985.
-The Bon Accord Shopping Centre was built in 1990.
+The Trinity Centre opened in 1984.
+The Bon Accord Shopping Centre opened in 1990.
 Gordons College was made a university in 1992.

 Aberdeen in the 21st century

 In 2009 Union Square Shopping Centre opened.
 In 2022 the population of Aberdeen was 196,000.